orbs-network/orbs-spec/behaviors/services/transaction-pool.md

 * No need to be persistent, pending transactions may be lost without impact.
 * Max size of `config.TRANSACTION_POOL_PENDING_POOL_SIZE_IN_BYTES`.
 * Interval to clear expired transactions of `config.TRANSACTION_POOL_PENDING_POOL_CLEAR_EXPIRED_INTERVAL`.
-  * Transaction is expired if its timestamp is later than current time plus `config.TRANSACTION_EXPIRATION_WINDOW` (eg. 30 min).
+  * Transaction is expired if its timestamp is before current time minus `config.TRANSACTION_EXPIRATION_WINDOW` (eg. 30 min).
   * Notify public api about expired transactions it needs to respond to:
     * If we are marked as the gateway for this transaction in the pending pool, it was originated by the node's public api.
     * If indeed local, update the registered public api service by calling its `HandleTransactionError`.